 Before configuring the Object Zooming function, first configure the PTZ device.
-Refer to the PTZ Setup of Object Tracking.
+Refer to Setting up a PTZ Camera in Object Tracking earlier in this chapter.

-Object Zooming Setup
+Setting up Object Zooming

 After the above PTZ setup, go back to the menu bar.